davidsoergel/rtax/README.md

 Requirements
 ------------

- * Hardware: memory requirements vary with the size of the reference database; for the version of !GreenGenes we provide, ~4GB is needed.
+ * Hardware: memory requirements vary with the size of the reference database; for the version of GreenGenes we provide, ~4GB is needed.

  * USEARCH (http://www.drive5.com/usearch/).
 RTAX has been tested with v4.1.93 and v5.0.144.
 Make sure that the program is in your search path as "usearch", or provide its path explicitly in the "rtax" script.
 Note that v5.x uses quite a bit more memory, so 4.x may be preferred.

 * A reference database consisting of sequences for which taxonomy assignments are known.
-We provide prepared a version of the !GreenGenes database on the RTAX web site; see the !GreenGenes section below for details.
+We provide prepared a version of the GreenGenes database on the RTAX web site; see the GreenGenes section below for details.

     Two files are needed:
     1. a FASTA file containing the sequences, and